readium/readium-css/docs/CSS12-user_prefs.md

 Required flag: `--USER__advancedSettings: readium-advanced-on`

+Override class: User settings advanced (optional but should be applied by any means necessary if provided to users)

 Note: the value `start` can be used to let all rendering engines, excepted Trident (IE11) and EdgeHTML (Edge), automatically deal with `left` and `right` based on the direction (`dir` attribute) set for the document and its nested elements.

 #### Hyphens